Cumulocity-IoT/cumulocity-vision-ai-app-examples/solder-quality/README.md

 ## 🤖 Model

 The model for this demo is a classification model that recognized different states of a PCB inspection machine (e.g. BACKGROUND, GOOD, NOT_GOOD).
 The model used is the **"solder-network.zip"**.
+> [!IMPORTANT]
+> In Cumulocity when uploading the model into the repository it has to be named "solder" in order to match the AI application,

 ## 📚 Installing the Analytics